dheurtev/frua-base/docs/index.md

 # frua.base

-frua.base is a personal library made by the author to follow DRY practices.
+frua.base is a personal Python library made by the author to follow DRY practices.

 ## Note